 Co-branded credit cards, and hotel cards specifically, are often frowned upon as a place to put regular spend, especially in comparison to bank cards with transferable currencies and sexy bonus categories.

 That said, hotel cards can be both rewarding and fun in the right circumstances.
 The reason is that they tend to have a ton of perks that are offered for holding onto the cards and also for spending on them.
-These usually include some combination of points bonuses, elite status, elite-qualifying nights and/or free night certificates.
+These usually include some combination of points bonuses, elite status, elite-qualifying nights, and/or free night certificates.
 We collectively refer to these cash carrots as “Big Spend Bonuses.”

 The purpose of this post is to take a closer look at the top hotel cards with big spend bonuses in order to get a rough estimate of the return on each one…and in doing so find out which might be worth pursuing.
-The answers might surprise you.

 Comparing hotel credit cards with “big spend bonuses”

 However, the various treats that banks and hotel chains give us to stay interested can be very tasty, indeed.
-In order to give you a reason to put regular spend on their cards, these companies offer a whole plethora of “big spend bonuses.”
+In order to give you a reason to put regular spending on their cards, these companies offer a whole plethora of “big spend bonuses.”
 Earning 3x-6x Hilton points per dollar isn’t terribly compelling, but throwing in a free night certificate good at almost any Hilton property in the world changes the equation.

 But by how much?